PuruVJ/summit-talk-fall2022/slides.md

 <!--
 and here are some final CSS variables settings that we are gonna do right in our markup.
 And, we're done!
 Our confetti now works!

+Also, really love the style: syntax.
+Its a life saver.
+Thank you Svelte team a lot for this addition.
 -->

 ---